iamsammys/eCommConsole/README.md

 ## Update

-delete and update features for each of the models
+delete and update features for each of the models are yet too be added.

-## Note that u will have to restart the console after making a new instance.
-This is an issue i will fix in a later update.
-And also the files are saved to a json file which is reloaded at the start of te app.
+## The files are saved to a json file which is reloaded at the start of te app